nnail0/cachelab-b-f25/datalab-b-exp.typ

 + _64x64_ optimization
 + _61x67_ optimization

 The most useful approach to each of these problems was developed by the approach to the first.
-Picture/color representations of the set overlays on the matrics were generated to a degree in which the problematic miss rate areas were visibly simple to identify.
+Picture/color representations of the set overlays on the matrices were generated to a degree in which the problematic miss rate areas were visibly simple to identify.
 Then, as will be discussed in the data collection portion of this report, solutions to mitigate these miss rates were developed based upon successful changes.

 === GenAI

 The genAI code was developed with ChatGPT 5 mini (with reasoning), which is the version of ChatGPT offered on a trial basis to those who have an OpenAI account but do not pay for any other tier.
-The model opted to approach the code in a rather monolothic manner and generated code for all three cases to put into one function.
+The model opted to approach the code in a rather monolithic manner and generated code for all three cases to put into one function.

 When provided with code from the model, the code that was already in the `transpose-submit` function was directly and fully replaced, even if 1 or 2 out of the three ended up correct during the previous iteration.
 This was likely a suboptimal approach, but it demonstrates the deficiencies of ChatGPT's "memory".
 It likely would have been beneficial to split up the code generation into three different chunks to allow the model to analyze each case separately.
 The results of this method will be discussed later in the report.